ziyewang/MetaBinner/README.md

 ```
 Here we choose k=4.
 By default we usually keep contigs longer than 1000, you can specify a different number.
 The kmer_file will be generated in the /path/to/contig_file.

-And the user can run the following command to keep the contigs longer than 1000bp for binning.
+And the users can run the following command to keep the contigs longer than 1000bp for binning.

 ```
 python scripts/Filter_tooshort.py test_data/final.contigs_f1k.fa 1000